Dental Lab Tech Education and Training Requirements

 The Commission on Dental Accreditation of the American Dental Association is responsible for accrediting dental laboratory technology programs.
 There are approximately 24 commission-accredited dental laboratory technology programs in the United States.

 Dental laboratory technicians can become certified by passing an examination that evaluates their technical skills and knowledge.
 The examination is administered by the National Board for Certification in Dental Laboratory Technology.
 A dental technician who passes the certification examination becomes a Certified Dental Technician (CDT).
-CDTs specialize in one or more of five areas: complete dentures, removable partial dentures, crown and bridge, ceramics or orthodontics.
+CDTs specialize in one or more of six areas: implants, complete dentures, removable partial dentures, crown and bridge, ceramics or orthodontics.

 Contact the National Board for Certification in Dental Laboratory Technology (NBC) for current certification requirements.